Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 }
 ```

 This is the bug.
 The firmware, despite proving it knows how to check the MUX state, forgets to do so here.
 It blindly sends a power-management notification to the NVIDIA driver, instructing it to change power states.
 In MUX mode, this command is nonsensical it's asking the driver to power down the only GPU that is keeping the screen on.
 This triggers the futile power-cycling, the massive latency spikes, and the system instability.
+I used an LLM for wording.
+The research, traces, and AML decomp are mine.
+Every claim is verified and reproducible—ETW/ETL logs and commands are in the repo.
+If you think something’s wrong, cite the exact timestamp/method/line.
+"AI wrote it" is not an argument.

 ### Another Path to the Same Problem: The Platform Power Management DSM